PumpkinStumpkin/radio-meteor-detection/pages/10-hypothesis.md

 There are white and dark parts during a meteor's flight that might lead to signal strengthening or signal weaking by interference.

 The high winds in the upper atmosphere may travel 100 meters/sec witch causes Doppler Shifts.

+To have a strong meteor echo observation, you want a frequency between 40 and 70 MHz.
+The video carrier of analog TV transmitters have been the best choice for forward meteor scatter monitors, specifically channels 2-5, for many years.